PjGeeroms/localize-router/README.md

 Based on and extension of [ngx-translate](https://github.com/ngx-translate/core).
 Demo project can be found [here](https://github.com/meeroslav/localize-router-example) or under sub folder `demo/cli`.
+This is a forked version of localize-router, located [here](https://github.com/Greentube/localize-router).
+I forked the project because it wouldn't work with Angular 6 without a few node changes and some minor code tweaks.
+All the unit tests pass, but I have yet to use this in my code now, as I found it not very useful for my purposes after looking over the code.
+Anyway, since I put in the work, maybe someone can benefit.  ;)  I kept the original instructions as I didn't change functionality.
+Give me some feedback if you find this useful or find bugs, and don't forget to thank the original developer!

 > This documentation is for version 1.x.x which requires Angular 4+.
 If you are migrating from the older version follow [migration guide](https://github.com/Greentube/localize-router/blob/master/MIGRATION_GUIDE.md) to upgrade to latest version.